Overcoming Narcissistic Abuse, By Elizabeth Shaw – Life Coach.

-They may then reappear, with or without a gift, a false apology’s, or playing victim that they needed space because of you, as you believe it was you, and your so grateful, they are ok and back, you take them back.
+They may then reappear, with or without a gift, the false apology’s, or playing victim that they needed space because of you, as you believe it was you, and your so grateful, they are ok and back, you take them back.

-They bring the love-bombing phase back and you try even harder to change and please and help them.
+They bring the love-bombing phase back, and you try even harder to change and please and help them.

-Then they take you under again, could be days, weeks, months or years, but they will bring you down again, only this time you’re listening to your instinct, you’re trying your best to stay on top of yourself and reality, either they discard you or you discard them, one finale time.
+Then they take you under again, could be days, weeks, months or years, but they will bring you down again, only this time you’re listening to your instinct, you’re trying your best to stay on top of yourself and reality, either they discard you, or you discard them, one finale time.

-Although you know you needed to get out, or you’re grateful they left and you know you need to stay out, you’ve may have lost everything and your fight to reclaim, who you are and your life begins, yet the narcissist who may have moved on with someone new, even moving, next door, across the road or around the corner, they seem to appear places, you don’t understand, they’ve moved on they are happy, why will they not leave you be, to get on with your life.
+Although you know you needed to get out, or you’re grateful they left, and you know you need to stay out, you may have lost everything, and your fight to reclaim, who you are and your life begins, yet the narcissist who may have moved on with someone new, even moving, next door, across the road or around the corner, they seem to appear places, you don’t understand, they’ve moved on they are happy, why will they not leave you be, to get on with your life.
 You may suddenly get, their friends and family messaging you, you have to stop feeling guilty, let go of your pride and then block and delete each and every one.

 You start to read more about narcissism, trying to get to grips with reality, if you have kids, you’re a good-hearted person, so you try to keep contact, yet the narcissist, who likes to play the role of good parent, like every other role they play in life, keeps letting them down, changing plans.
 Still trying to control your every move through your children.

-You stumble across, no contact or grey rock if you’re co-parenting, you start to implement these, making a couple of mistakes along the way as the narcissist slowly ups their games, this may result in restraining orders, yet you are becoming more aware of who they truly are.
+You stumble across, no contact or grey rock if you’re co-parenting, you start to implement these, making a couple of mistakes along the way as the narcissist slowly ups their games, this may result in restraining orders, yet you are becoming more aware of who they indeed are.

-You can not stop thinking about them, no matter how much you want to, you know you don’t love or want them, get they are stuck in your head.
+You can not stop thinking about them, no matter how much you want to, you know you don’t love or want them, yet they are stuck in your head.
 Upping the manipulation with the children and the alienation, against you, your fighting for your children to have a safe relationship, yet everything is going against you.

 You may join support groups, get a life coach, or a psychologist for yourself, endless YouTube information, and google searches.
 Which slowly helps you piece reality back together, preparing you for things to come, and helps you with your inner healing, you may get psychologists involved to help your children as they may be showing signs of anxiety or depression.